Jam City’s Josh Yguado: Games are the center of the entertainment universe

 The key, he said, is for entertainment companies to remember to treat games as an equal or even the biggest platform, in terms of the ability to engage the audience and generate the most money.
 If you think of games as an afterthought or subservient to movies, then it will limit what the game companies can do.

-He said that Jam City’s strategy is to be the key partner that will work on a mobile game for years to make it just right and position the IP to grow a lot more in mobile gaming, Yguado said.
+Jam City’s strategy is to be the key partner that will work on a mobile game for years to make it just right and position the IP to grow a lot more in mobile gaming, Yguado said.